Frequently Asked Questions

 Try to turn off addons that you don’t need.
 Also, check addon notices and warnings to decide which addons should be turned off for better performance.

 To reveal the easter egg addons, do the Konami Code (↑↑↓↓←→←→BA) with your keyboard on the settings page.
 After that, the easter egg addons will be shown, letting you to activate them.

-Some of our easter egg addons are “Cat blocks” and “Semicolon glitch”.
+Some of our easter egg addons are “Fix capitalization of Account Settings” and “Semicolon glitch”.
 Check out the addons tab for a complete list.